osamayasser19/Todo-Project-Angular/README.md

 - `todo.service.ts`: Handles all todo-related operations and state management
 - `todos.component`: Displays and manages active todos
 - `completed-tasks.component`: Shows completed tasks
+- `add-todo.component`: Handels adding a new task to the todo list
 - `app.component`: Main application container with navigation